 Each student has an individual learning plan, describing learning goals and the strategies that teacher and student will use to reach them together.

 Continual assessment, that identifies strengths as well as areas of improvement, ensures that students make progress in all areas.

-We also layer the curriculum, to reinforce and deepen learning.
-This means that all subjects are taught each year from age 5, creating a spiral curriculum that builds on your child’s skills and knowledge from year to year.
-We continue to revisit topics and strands within subjects every year to further develop them, and reinforce learning, also giving students new to the school the opportunity to access previous learning.
+All subjects are taught, beginning at age 5, creating a spiral curriculum that builds on a child’s skills and knowledge from year to year.
+We continue to revisit topics and strands within subjects every year to further develop them and reinforce learning.
+This approach allows new students the opportunity to access previous learning.

 As your child advances, we extend topics and examine them in greater depth to deepen understanding and skills.